 The Audit Committee has reviewed and discussed the Company's audited financial statements for the fiscal year ended December 31, 2023 with senior management.
 The Audit Committee meets privately with PwC on a periodic basis and PwC has unrestricted access to the Audit Committee.
 The Audit Committee has discussed with PwC the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1, AU section 380), as adopted by the Public Company Accounting Oversight Board Rule 3200T, which include, among other items, matters related to the conduct of the audit of the Company's financial statements.
 The Audit Committee has also received written disclosures and the letter from PwC required by applicable requirements of the Public Company Accounting Oversight Board (which relate to the accountant's independence from the Company and related entities) and has discussed with PwC the independence of PwC from the Company.
-As part of its responsibilities for oversight of the Company's enterprise risk management, including discussions of individual risk areas as well as an annual summary of the overall process.
+As part of its responsibilities for oversight of the Company's enterprise risk management process, the Audit Committee has reviewed and discussed the Company's policies with respect to risk assessment and risk management, including discussions of individual risk areas as well as an annual summary of the overall process.